An unusual outing with Japanese artists forces Jonathan Schofield to ponder the state of the city

 I was asked to take some Japanese artists around the city last week.
 They defined politeness.
 They were all in their twenties, yet their courtesy and patience was astonishing, while as well-known artists they were incredibly unpretentious and unaffected.
 My guests were eager to learn all they could about the city and took endless notes.
 They videoed everything.

 They had one stipulation.
 They didn’t want to see the traditional sights, no Royal Exchange or John Rylands Library, instead they were after the scruffy city centre hinterlands.
 They had been commissioned to deliver an art project for Manchester and for their purposes the word ‘gentrification’ was an expletive.
-The problem is the city is running out of rough and ready zones within a fifteen minute walk of St Ann’s Square, as the apartment wave keeps rolling outwards.
+The problem is the city centre is running out of rough and ready zones as the apartment wave keeps rolling outwards.

 Men stand outside the shops here, with shutters down over the windows

 So there was only one place to go.
 It had to be that litter-strewn, anti-aesthetic, warehouse-crazy land around Strangeways Prison.
 That’s where we chose for a Tuesday perambulation.
 We strode a loop from Angel Meadow, up to Cheetham Hill and then along Derby Street, before dipping down to Bury New Road, via the entrance of Strangeways.
 Then it was over Bury New Road to a footbridge across the River Irwell that leads to Trinity Way and back into the city centre.